The Freeberg family visits CSU for two celebratory ribbon cuttings. Video by Sylvia Bao.

 A student collaboration

 ECC leaders worked closely with interior architecture and design students and faculty to plan the new space.
 The junior design studio class took on the service-learning project, and the students were excited to be able to hone their skills working with real-world clients.
 They observed how existing space was used and conducted focus groups with the teachers, parents, and children to understand better how the new library space would be utilized and the needs and vision for it.
+Read more about the collaboration on CSU’s SOURCE news page.

 “Anything that is experiential and moves beyond the hypothetical is awesome for our students,” said Leah Scolere, assistant professor in interior architecture and design.
 “Their experience on this project was very true to what the students will be doing in their future careers working with clients – including research, design, and budget considerations.”